-Investigate the Kinetics of the Amazing Iodine Clock Reaction
+Investigate the Kinetics of the Color Changing Iodine Clock Reaction

-AbstractThe iodine clock reaction is a favorite demonstration reaction in chemistry classes.
-Two clear liquids are mixed, resulting in another clear liquid.
-After a few seconds, the solution suddenly turns dark blue.
+AbstractThe iodine clock reaction is a favorite demonstration reaction in chemistry classes that usually requires toxic or hazardous chemicals.
+During the reaction, two clear liquids are mixed, resulting in another clear liquid.
+After some time, the solution suddenly turns dark blue.
 The reaction is called a clock reaction because the amount of time that elapses before the solution turns blue depends on the concentrations of the starting chemicals.
-In this chemistry project, you will explore factors that affect the rate of the iodine clock reaction and can even record the color change using Google's Science Journal app.
+In this green chemistry project, you will use a modified iodine clock reaction that uses safe household chemicals to explore factors that affect the rate of the iodine clock reaction.

-Determine how the concentration of hydrogen peroxide affects the rate of the iodine clock reaction and calculate the reaction order.
+Determine how the concentration of hydrogen peroxide affects the rate of the iodine clock reaction and determine the reaction order.

 - H2O2 = Hydrogen peroxide

-- I- = Iodide ion (from potassium iodide)
+- I- = Iodide ion (from iodine tincture or providone-iodine solution)

-- H+ = A proton, from hydrochloric acid (HCL)
+- H+ = A proton, from ascorbic acid (viramin C)

 - I3- = Triiodide